-CBC, liver function, and fasting glucose, triglyceride, and cholesterol levels should be determined before treatment.
+Complete blood count, liver tests, triglyceride, and cholesterol levels should be determined before treatment.
 Each should be reassessed at 4 weeks and, unless abnormalities are noted, need not be repeated until the end of treatment.
 Triglycerides rarely increase to a level at which the drug should be stopped.
 Liver function is seldom affected.
 Because isotretinoin is teratogenic, women of childbearing age are told that they are required to use 2 methods of contraception for 1 month before treatment, during treatment, and for at least 1 month after stopping treatment.
 Pregnancy tests should be done before beginning therapy and monthly until 1 month after therapy stops.

 Intralesional injection of 0.1 mL triamcinolone acetonide suspension 2.5 mg/mL (the 10 mg/mL suspension must be diluted) is indicated for patients with firm (cystic) acne who seek quick clinical improvement with reduced scarring.
 Local atrophy may occur but is usually transient.
 For isolated, very boggy lesions, incision and drainage are often beneficial but may result in residual scarring.

 Pyoderma faciale is treated with oral corticosteroids and isotretinoin.

-Acne fulminans is treated with oral corticosteroids and systemic antibiotics.
+Acne fulminans is commonly treated with oral corticosteroids and systemic antibiotics.

 Acne conglobata is treated with oral isotretinoin and systemic corticosteroids if severe if systemic antibiotics fail.